 the untrimmed feathery edges of paper formed where the pulp flows against the edge.

 a way of using client data to ink-jet variable data onto a brochure/catalogue/magazine on the binding line.

-a device for measuring the colour density at a specific location on film or printed product, either by reflected or transmitted light.
+a device for measuring the colour density at a specific location on a printed product, either by reflected or transmitted light.

 the degree of darkness of an image.

-A generic title given to the introduction of personal computers (PC) to typesetting, page composition and image handling.
-Apple Mac and Quark Xpress or Adobe InDesign are the preferred hardware/software in the industry.
+A generic title given to computer typesetting, page composition and image handling.
+Apple computers running either Adobe InDesign or Quark Xpress are the preferred hardware/software in the industry.

 hard sell callouts (i.e. coloured boxes, price points and “extra savings”) designed to call attention to merchandise savings.

 the process of using sharp steel rules to cut special shapes.

 An intaglio process of printing in which the resultant impression stands out in relief above the surface of the stamped material, either coloured (using inks) or blind (that is, without colour): relief stamping.